Environmental & Social Commitments

 In all areas of our list, we especially welcome proposals from scholars with backgrounds that are underrepresented in publishing and academia.
 For our anthologies and editions, we are also particularly interested in proposals featuring authors who belong to underrepresented groups.
 Where a proposal is for a new edition of a work by such an author, we strongly prefer to have editorial involvement by one or more scholars who are also of the relevant group (though we do not make that a requirement).

 Books for Donation

 From time to time, Broadview is in a position to donate copies of recently out-of-print books to not-for-profit organizations and programs.
-In past, we’ve donated batches of books to prison education programs and to organizations focused on education in impoverished regions of the world.
-If you are a member of an organization that could potentially make use of such a donation, please contact Ross McCallum at email@example.com with information on the types of books that would be of greatest interest and a description of your intended use of those books.
+In 2022 we donated and paid to ship over 300 books to four different prison education programs.
+If you are a member of an organization that could potentially make use of such a donation, please contact Ross McCallum at firstname.lastname@example.org with information on the types of books that would be of greatest interest and a description of your intended use of those books.